teuben/nemo-lesson/_episodes/05-files.md

 ~~~
 {: .language-bash}

-but since these are the first keywords, it's much easier to skip the *keyword=* portion:
+but since the first two keywords are in order, it's much easier to skip the *keyword=* portion for
+those.
+The seed= keyword is much further down the list, so we explicitly pass it with the keyword
+name:

 ~~~
 $ mkplummer p10.dat 10 seed=123